 There are approximately 30 University committees that provide and assist with policy and program determination and implementation.
-Students, as well as faculty. staff, and administrators, are appointed each year to serve as committee members.
+Students, as well as faculty, staff, and administrators, are appointed each year to serve as committee members.
 The committees identified below have student representatives who are appointed each fall.
 In order to qualify for a committee appointment, a student must be in good standing with the University and have a cumulative gradepoint average of 2.0.

-- 1. Campus Environment Advisory Com-
+- 1 ADA Committee

-- 2. Campus Safety and Traffic Matters Committee 3.
-Faculty Student Board for Campus
+- 2. Advisory Committee Concerning Effective Support Service

-- Publications 4.
-Handicapped Regulation 504 Commit-
+- 3. Campus Safety and Traffic Matters Committee

-- 5. Honors Program Committee
+- Faculty Student Board for Campus Publications

-- 6. Human Relations Committee
+- 5. Committee for Campus Climate & Community

-- 7. International Students Advisory Com-
+- 6. Library-Media Services Committee

-- 8. Library-Media Services Committee
+- 7. Orientation Committee

-- 9. Multicultural Affairs Committee
+- 8. Redbud Committee

-- 10. Orientation Committee
+- 9. Returning Students Committee

-- 11. Redbud Committee 12.
-Returning Students Committee
+- 10. Student Appeals Committee

-- 13. Student Appeals Committee
+- 11. Student Service Fees Allocations Committee

-- 14. Student Service Fees Allocations Com-
+- 12. Student Travel Committee

-- mittee
+- 13. Teacher Education Council

-- 15. Student Travel Committee
+- 14. TWU Conservation and Recycling Committee

-- 16. Teacher Education Council
+- 15. Advisory Committee to the Vice President for Student Life

-- 17. TWU Conservation and Recycling Committee
+- 16. Alcohol and Drug Education Committee

-- 18. Advisory Committee to the Vice President for Student Life
+- 17. B.I.O.N.I.C.
+(Believe It Or Not I Can) Committee

-- 19. Alcohol and Drug Education Commit-
+- 18. Counseling Center Advisory Committee

-- 20. B.I.O.N.I.C.
-(Believe It Or Not I Can) 21.
-Counseling Center Advisory Commit-
+- 19. Food Advisory Board

-- 22. Food Advisory Board (Commuters Only)
+- 20. Health Fair Committee

-- 23. Health Fair Committee
+- 21. Housing Advisory Board

-- 24. Housing Advisory Board (Commuters Only)
+- 22. Student Activities Advisory Board

-- 25. Student Activities Advisory Board
+- 23. Student Center Advisory Board

-- 26. Student Center Advisory Board
+- 24. Student Health Advisory Committee

-- 27. Student Health Advisory Committee
+- 25. HIV Education Coalition

-- 28. Task Force on AIDS
+- 26. Family Days

-- 29. Parent/Family Days Committee Volunteers to these committees are sub-
+- Volunteers to these committees are subject to appointment by Committee Chairs.

-- iect to appointment by Committee Chairs.
 Volunteers to these committees are subject to appointment by the Student Government Association.

-- Residence hall students are elected in hall elections to these committees.
-Students who are interested in serving on any of these committees should contact the Office for Student Life.
+Students who are interested in serving on any of these committees should contact the Office of the Vice President for Student Life.